Digital Media Technology BSc (Hons)

 60 credits

-This module is an essential course programme component for students on the sandwich route of an honours degree "with professional placement".
+This module is an essential course programme component for students on the sandwich route of an honours degree with professional placement.
 It is a key element in providing an extended period in industry gaining real world employability skills.
 Students are supported both before and through their placement by the Placement Team.
 Students that successfully complete their placement year will graduate with a four-year sandwich degree.

 Collaborative core modules like Visual Effects bring together teams to explore innovative approaches to real-world projects.
-Individual projects allow you to deepen your expertise in a chosen specialization.
+Individual projects allow you to deepen your expertise in a chosen specialisation.
 Optional modules provide the opportunity to align your career paths with emerging trends in the field of digital media.

 Core modules